dommyrock/SignalRparser/README.md

 # SignalRparser
  Real time parser app in.NET Core 3.1 with SignalR, TPL Dataflow and React.js client app

+ Goal was to have modular/interchangeable ans domain specific scraping.

 **Startup project (Web App) --> StreamOutputWebApp (has SignalR hubs, methods defined in it.)**

 **Producer (Console App) ---> SignalRparserApp**